-2019 Calendar Maramataka
+2020 Calendar Maramataka

-Published November 2018 by the University of Canterbury Te Whare Wānanga o Waitaha, Private Bag 4800, Christchurch 8140, New Zealand.
+Published October 2019 by Te Whare Wānanga o Waitaha University of Canterbury, Private Bag 4800, Christchurch 8140, New Zealand.

 Information is correct as at the time of publication but is subject to change.
 The University's official regulations and policies are available online at www.canterbury.ac.nz/regulations